Most Beautiful National Parks In Colombia (Top 10)

 Cascading waterfall flows through dense green forest in Colombia's Los Katíos National Park.

-• UNESCO World Heritage Site on Colombia’s border with Panama
+• UNESCO World Heritage Site near the Panama border

-• 72,000 hectares of dense rainforest, wetlands, and river channels
+• 72,000 hectares of rainforest, wetlands, and river channels

-• Rich biodiversity: jaguars, tapirs, manatees, and 550 bird species
+• Wildlife spotting: jaguars, tapirs, manatees, and 550+ bird species

-• Wet season (April–November) for boating; dry season for hiking
+• Best time to visit: April–November for boating; dry season for hiking

 Not A Member? ✈️